webdigga/slot-picks/src/articles/what-is-chiropractic.md

 ## Chiropractic Care

-**Our chiropractors** focus on your nervous system.
+**Our Chiropractors** focus on your nervous system.
 This system controls everything in the body.
 When there is no interference with the nervous system, you will work at your highest level.
 Though most people come in for problems such as pain, we improve your nervous system so that your symptoms can clear up.

 The benefits you can experience from Chiropractic include more energy, improved balance, better sleep, increased concentration and reduced stiffness, amongst others.
 The sky's the limit when your body has a better overall function!